NCAS-CMS/cfdm/docs/source/tutorial.rst

 variable names, and some attribute values) that do not have a place in the CF data model are, nevertheless, stored within the appropriate cfdm constructs.
-This allows them to be used when writing field constructs to a new netCDF dataset, and also makes them accessible for metadata construct identification with the `~Field.constructs` and `~Field.get_construct` methods of the field construct:
+This allows them to be used when writing field constructs to a new netCDF dataset, and also makes them accessible as filters to a `Constructs` instance:

 .. code-block:: python
    :caption: *Retrieve metadata constructs based on their netCDF